 6.10.1 Applicability to language

+This subclause requires a complete rewrite.

 A buffer overflow occurs when some number of bytes (or other units of storage) is copied from one buffer to another and the amount being copied is greater than is allocated for the destination buffer.
 In essence this is a special case of Buffer Boundary Violation [HCB].

 As with [HCB], in most cases the vulnerability can be avoided by using library classes, such as std::vector, which provides a copy assignment operator, that adjusts the size of the target to fit the object being copied.